Dark Mode

 1. Green Card Interview

-Depending on the application form you filed, the next step in the process towards obtaining a Green Card may be a USCIS interview, where you will be asked questions related to Form I‑485, Application to Register Permanent Residence or Adjust Status.
+Depending on the application form you filed (such as Form I-130 for a family member, Form I-485 for adjustment of status, or Form I-140 for employment-based immigration, the next step in the process towards obtaining a Green Card may be a USCIS interview. , where you will be asked questions related to your application.

 When we represent Green Card applicants at Spar & Bernstein, we organize mock interviews to help our clients prepare, by asking common questions.